Philrado/Puzzle-Prison/README.md

 # Puzzle-Prison
 A game, where the objective is to reach the final door from the start of a maze.
+In order to do this you must obtain a key found inside each level to unlock the door.
+Locked doors will block your path and increase the time it takes to reach the end.
+You must find the correct buttons to lower or raise walls in the map in order to obtain the key and reach the end.
+As a bonus, picking up coins and reaching the final door faster will increase your score.